Building Control Frequently Asked Questions

 Yes, you would need to make a Building Regulations application as it is the provision of new or replacement glazing as well as being a structural (material) alteration if the opening is newly created and any roof timbers are cut or altered.

 Yes, the Building Regulations changed in January 2005 to include electrical work so an application should be made.
-Alternatively, a simple and quick way the electrical works can carried out is by a competent person registered with an approved Part P self-certification scheme that can design, install, test and certify the works comply with the requirements of part P Electrical safety
+Alternatively, the quickest way the electrical works can be carried out is by a competent person registered with an approved Part P self-certification scheme that can design, install, test and certify the works comply with the requirements of part P Electrical safety